 Before Year-End

-- • Purchase necessary equipment
+- • Purchase necessary equipment to take advantage of Section 179 deductions

-- • Prepay expenses
+- • Prepay expenses like insurance, rent, or professional services

-- • Defer income when possible
+- • Defer income when possible by delaying invoices

-- • Max out retirement contributions
+- • Max out retirement contributions for yourself and employees

 Early Next Year